 In BLADE the undead at least have a life (Ha!
 But seriously!)!
 Granted, they spray blood all over each other during a dance (the human equivalent of dancing in . . . gravy?), but at least they go out and live a little: or the undead equivalent.
 But in UNDERWORLD, they just hang around the castle doing squat but looking bored and perhaps sniping at each other.

 The ADDAMS FAMILY were homebodies and they stayed in the house too, of course.
-But Morticia took care of Cleopatra and Kitty, Uncle Fester had his experiments, Gomez had his train set and investments, the kids experimented with philosophical questions, and even the servant, Lurch, whiled away the hours on his casio.
+But Morticia took care of Cleopatra and Kitty, Uncle Fester had his experiments, Gomez had his train set and investments, the kids experimented with philosophical questions and bombs, and even the servant, Lurch, whiled away the hours on his casio.
 And they all enjoyed the occasional swordfight or explosion.

 dirty looks, but so what?

 Is that an explanation?

 Because I don't know about you, but in my mind, decadent means oddball orgies, twisted tastes, and maybe a peculiar, SOCIETY, idea of fun (you've already hired the actors anyway.
 Have them act like they're doing something!).
 It doesn't mean sitting around on yer bloodless ass throughout the centuries watching the freakin' paint peel.

 And it is these parts that are Just So BORING!
 And no amount of sound effect chatter and Chex Mix music can make that any different.

 But it does give Selene some kind of motif to walk through.